beteko/tutorials-design-prod-ready-apis/docs/chapters/chapter_4.md

 <br>

-- We will also create a JSON configuration file  **config.json** in the root project **./config.json** that will externalize from the code base all  sensitive infomation  or servers (Test/UAT/Prod) specific variables.
+- We will also create a JSON configuration file  **config.json** in the root project **./config.json** that will externalize from the code base all  sensitive information  or servers (Test/UAT/Prod) specific variables.

   ```json
     {